 The Old Warrior’s Birthday

-Dad with his good buddy, Captain Wug
+Dad with his good buddy, Captain Wug, daredevil pilot and war hero

-Our house in rural Michigan
+The house he built and never finished in rural Michigan

-32 thoughts on “The Old Warrior’s Birthday
+35 thoughts on “The Old Warrior’s Birthday

 1. Thank you for sharing.
 It’s tough to lose a parent, and I think we look back over time and we can peel back the prism of a child’s view.
 I’m sorry for your loss.
 May he Rest In Peace.
 I was saddened to read about Channing yesterday, too.🙁